tradeblock-beems/main-ai-apps-v2/projects/push-analytics/push-analytics-execution-checklist.md

 - [ ] **Integration Best Practices**: Consolidate best practices for database and API integrations for future reference

 ### Project Handoff
-- [ ] **Operational Documentation**: Ensure complete operational documentation is available for ongoing maintenance
+- [ ] **Operational Documentation**: Ensure complete operational documentation is available for ongoing maintenance of the analytics pipeline
-- [ ] **Support Procedures**: Establish support procedures and escalation paths for the analytics system
+- [ ] **Report Usage Guidelines**: Create guidelines for interpreting and using the generated analytics reports and data exports
 - [ ] **Enhancement Planning**: Create plan for future enhancements and additional analytics capabilities
 - [ ] **Project Retrospective**: Conduct project retrospective to capture lessons learned and improvement opportunities